DonnKey/KioskInstaller/index.markdown

 If you do not intend to use the Kiosk Mode application that KioskInstaller displays on its screen, you can uninstall KioskInstaller if you really need the space.
 But it is a fairly small application.

-If you're not sure, do not uninstal it.
+If you're not sure, do not uninstall it.
 It gives you the ability to restore the Kiosk Mode privilege to your Kiosk Mode application should that be lost somehow.

 The Device Owner application is special: Android will not allow it to be removed.